global-asp/asp-source/en/0052_simbegwire.md

 ##
 One morning, Simbegwire was late getting out of bed.
-“You lazy girl!”
+"You lazy girl!"
 Anita shouted.
 She pulled
 Simbegwire out of bed.
 The
 precious blanket caught on a nail,